Gift experiences company Celestial Gifts wants to help you set your lover’s heart aflutter – with their Champagne Sunset Picnic Cruise for Two

 Explore The Western Cape through Wine with Wine Flies

 Wine flies when you’re having fun: experience real wine with real people on this blast of a wine tour

 “Welcome aboard family,” Lord Terrence trumpets to the minibus full of wine lovers.
 He’s pulled out of the parking bay and into traffic heading outbound.
-As we flee the city, the speed increasing because the highway gives the four-wheeled chariot room to move, our excitement increases too.
+As we flee the city, the speed increases because the highway gives the four-wheeled chariot room to move, and our excitement increases too.
 The nervous energy is palpable.
 All nine of us have been placed in a spitoon of sorts, hailing from all corners of the world and not necessarily knowing what to expect.
 “We’re going to have fun with wine today family,” Terrence reassures us, and we collectively relax.